LIV2/CIDER/README.md

 To boot from the HDD I recommend making use of the 2.35 Extended rom from [CDTV Land](https://cdtvland.com/os235/)

 ## Acknowledgements
 The addition of the Kickstart Flash was inspired by [jbilander](https://github.com/jbilander)'s awesome [Spitfire 2000](https://github.com/jbilander/SF2000)
+Thank you to [Eriond](https://github.com/eriond) for providing the 3D Model of the KEL connector!

 ## License
 [![License: GPL v2](https://img.shields.io/badge/License-GPL_v2-blue.svg)](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)